nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**

 * GRADE here can only be in a range of P1-P6 (primary school levels) or S1-S4 (secondary school levels).
-* A student can have any number of tags (including 0).
+* A student can have any number of remarks (including 0).
 </div>

 Examples: